-This graph shows the % storage usage on your user’s device.
-You can hover over the graph to show the exact number compared to the total amount of storage available, recorded in 0.5 second intervals.
+This graph shows the percentage of storage usage on your user's device.
+You can hover over the graph to show the exact number compared to the total amount of storage available, recorded in 0.5-second intervals.

 This problem is similar to that of memory usage, but in this case, it has to do with non-volatile memory.
 Some apps might take up way too much storage, or in some cases, there just isn't a lot of storage to work with.
 App developers need to be mindful that storage space might be limited.
 If mishandled and storage space runs out, a crash will occur.

 This graph shows the connectivity details of the user's device, including WiFi name, cellular connectivity type (GPRS, Edge, 3G, LTE, or CDMA), carrier name, or "No connection" if there is no network connectivity, recorded in two-second intervals.